harryrocket01/EL-9000-T-Waveform-CSV-Generator/README.md

 - `convert()`: Performs signal conversion techniques such as decimation and interpolation to simplify the signals.
 The method parameter specifies the conversion method (default is method "1").

 - `save()`: Saves the converted signals to a CSV file in the `HMI_FILES` directory.
-The file format follows specific guidelines for compatibility with battery simulation devices.
+The file format follows specific guidelines for compatibility with arbitrary wave form generators.

 ## Output
 The converted signals are saved in a CSV file named Wave_1.csv in the HMI_FILES directory.